5 Best Sautéing & Stir Frying Recipes — Healthy, Non-Toxic & Delicious Cooking In MEC

 3 ripe bananas peeled and sliced 1/2 inch thick approx. 3 cups of sliced banana; 1 tablespoon oil; 1/2 teaspoon cumin seeds; 1/8 teaspoon asafetida; 1 green chili minced, adjust to taste; Pinch of turmeric; 1 teaspoon finely chopped ginger; 1/2 teaspoon salt adjust to taste; 1/2 teaspoon mango powder; Approx. 2 tablespoons chopped cilantro; 2 tablespoon water

-Add oil to MEC pan, cover and let it warm up for just a few minutes (2-3 minutes).
+Add some water to MEC pan, cover and let it warm up for just a few minutes (2-3 minutes).
 Add cumin seeds, asafetida, green chili, and turmeric, stir for a few seconds.
-Add bananas, ginger, mango powder, and water; stir gently and cook only for a minute or two, don’t overcook otherwise banana will become mushy and watery.
+Add bananas, ginger, mango powder, oil and more water; stir gently and cook only for a minute or two, don’t overcook otherwise banana will become mushy and watery.
 Turn off the heat and add salt and cilantro mix gently and serve.

 2. Potatoes and Green Peas Stir-Fry – Make This Popular Dish Even Healthier with Pure Clay

-3 medium potatoes; 3/4 cup green peas; 2 tablespoons oil; 1 teaspoon cumin seeds; 1/8 teaspoon asafetida; 1 teaspoon ginger paste; 1 minced green chili; 2 tablespoons coriander; 1 teaspoon fennel seed powder; 1/4 teaspoon turmeric; 1 teaspoon paprika; some salt – adjust to taste; 1 teaspoon mango powder; 2 medium tomatoes sliced; About 2 tablespoons chopped cilantro
+3 medium potatoes; 3/4 cup green peas; 2 tablespoons oil; 1 teaspoon cumin seeds; 1/8 teaspoon asafetida; 1 teaspoon ginger paste; 1 minced green chili; 2 tablespoons coriander; 1 teaspoon fennel seed powder; 1/4 teaspoon turmeric; 1 teaspoon paprika; some salt – adjust to taste; 2 medium tomatoes sliced; About 2 tablespoons chopped cilantro

 Peel the potatoes cut them in bite-size pieces.
-In a small bowl mix ginger, green chili, coriander, fennel seed, turmeric, and paprika with ¼ cup of water.
-Put some oil in MEC pan, cover and let it warm up for just a few minutes (2-3 minutes).
+In a small bowl mix ginger, green chili, coriander, fennel seed, turmeric, and paprika with ¼ cup of water to create a spice mix.
+Put some water in MEC pan, cover and let it warm up for just a few minutes (2-3 minutes).
 Add the cumin seeds, asafetida, and the spice mix.
-Cook until spices start leaving the oil this should take about one minute.
+Cook until steam start leaving the pot this should take about one minute.
 Next, add green peas and half a cup of water and let it cook until they are tender.
 Add potatoes and salt mix it well.
 Boil about 1-1/4 cups of water, lower the heat to medium and let it cook for about five minutes.
-Add mango powder, chopped cilantro, and slices of tomatoes, mix it gently after gravy comes to boil, turn off the heat and cover the pot.
+Add chopped cilantro, and slices of tomatoes, and oil, mix it gently after gravy comes to boil, turn off the heat and cover the pot.
 Tomatoes will cook with the steam.
 It’s ready to serve.

 3. Bell Peppers and Paneer in Tomatoes Stir-Fry